NeuralNoble/fire-detection-system/README.md

 - Sending Coordinates and Image: If the detection is classified as a positive alarm, the drone hub will send the coordinates of the fire and the corresponding image frame for further action or alerting authorities.

+- Developing machine learning models that analyze historical fire data, weather patterns, and other relevant factors to predict high-risk areas.
+- Implementing advanced navigation algorithms that enable drones to patrol predefined routes or dynamically adjust their paths based on detected fire signs.

 ## Model Showcase

 Check out the performance of the fire detection model in action: